andrew-k-21-12/dependencies-fetcher/README.md

     ```cmake
     # For Android projects it's usually app/src/main/cpp/CMakeLists.txt
     # ...
-    find_package(OpenCV 4 REQUIRED imgproc ml)       # <- add these lines
+    find_package(OpenCV 4 COMPONENTS imgproc ml)     # <- add these lines
     target_link_libraries(native-lib ${OpenCV_LIBS}) # <- "native-lib" is a target to link the native dependency to
     ```

-Sync Gradle and make sure the fetched library is available in the C++ code.
+Sync Gradle, run the project (as dependencies are fetched only on a requested build) and make sure the fetched library is available in the C++ code.

 To get insights about other integration modes and check how to include the plugin for KTS-based build scripts, review the **sandbox** project.